kij-exe/ArcRelay/README.md

 - Circle 400 “insufficient funds”: Fund the DCW wallet on the target network or lower the price/amount.
 - “Invalid EIP‑3009 signature”: Verify domain (name/version/chainId/verifyingContract) matches the USDC token on the selected chain; avoid Fuji for EIP‑3009.
 - “Unsupported network”: Ensure envs (RPC/USDC) are set and the facilitator prints the network in “Active facilitator networks”.

-## Scripts

-- `scripts/pay.ts` – fetch 402, sign EIP‑3009, do a paid call (proxy).
-- `scripts/deposit-to-user.ts` – deposit USDC to a user’s Circle wallet (for testing balances).

-## Development notes

-- TypeScript executed with `tsx` for ESM convenience.
-- No internal “docs” module; all docs UI was removed from the proxy in favor of this dashboard.
-- Code style emphasizes clarity and explicit naming; lints should pass on changed files.